How Do Business Travel Expenses Work?

 Travel Expenditures for Employees on Long-Term Assignments

-When using long-term housing facilities for traveling employees, many employers also supply opportunities for the employee's family to visit when the employee is traveling extensively on business for their employer.
+When using long-term housing facilities for traveling employees, many employers also supply opportunities for the employee's family to visit when the employee is traveling extensively on business.
 When an employee is assigned to another company location on a temporary basis, employers will sometimes pay for the family of the employee to visit at prescribed time intervals.

 Employers seek to provide options of value for employees who are away from home and family for extended periods of time.
 You need to take advantage of any travel privileges that your employer offers to build employee morale and dedication.